Classic Women’s Weepie Wrings Tears From Stone

 Emerging from her alcoholic state, the woman-without-identity shoots and kills the predatory conman and soon finds herself on trial for her unidentified life as “Madame X”, where she is assigned a young public attorney who feels an inexplicable kinship to the unknown woman he’s defending.
 Yes, as the trial rapidly progresses, and with Senator Clayton and Mother Estelle in attendance, Madame X — now at death’s door — soon realizes that this delicate defense lawyer, whose earnest, soft-lit profile touches her so deeply, is in fact her own son, Clayton Jr. (Keir Dullea), and resolves to preserve the honor of her family — and expiate her own sins — by ultimately and posthumously retaining the identity of Madame X.

 Given the preceding four paragraphs describe the plot of a story that was then nearly sixty years old, and that over fifty years have passed since its ninth, widely seen filming was in mass release, one could hardly characterize any inventory of Madame X’s infidelities, betrayals, humiliations, and maternal martyrdoms as a “spoiler”.
 Rather, audiences of the day would have expected, or at least anticipated, a re-telling that preserved what even then may have been experienced with a faint degree of irony — the globe-trotting descent into dissipation, for one, being hard to take otherwise — while finding performative and stylistic means to convey, with equal effect, the well-worn story’s considerably devastating emotional highs and lows.
-Madame X’s colorful poster image of an unknown woman at her greatest extremity — her head thrown back in proto-psychedelic shades of wild abandon — while by no means suggesting the audience is about to take a hundred-minute, absinthe-fueled “trip” into a degraded wife and mother’s soul, nevertheless does capture something of the impact of Lana Turner’s anguish — as further enhance by cinematographer Russell Metty’s mastery of filtered light and shaping shadows — at the precise filmed moment when Madame X selflessly sacrifices her life for her unknowing son’s love.
+Madame X’s colorful poster image of an unknown woman at her greatest extremity — her head thrown back in proto-psychedelic shades of wild abandon — while by no means suggesting the audience is about to take a hundred-minute, absinthe-fueled “trip” into a degraded wife and mother’s soul, nevertheless does capture something of the impact of Lana Turner’s anguish — as further enhanced by cinematographer Russell Metty’s mastery of filtered light and shaping shadows — at the precise filmed moment when Madame X selflessly sacrifices her life for her unknowing son’s love.

 Cue copious tears streaming the hard-edged surface of decades-dry stone.